Clifford A. and Miriam McHugh Taney Papers

 Description of Contents

-Clifford Taney Family Collection consists of miscellaneous clippings, his law degree and other certificates, Christmas cards, Miriam Taney's wedding announcement, identifications, a travel itinerary, and a Christmas story "A Cheerful Giver" written by Miriam when she was eleven.
-Also included are 8 photo albums and two additional boxes of photographs.
+Papers of the Taney family, including newspaper clippings, Clifford Taney’s law degree and other certificates, Christmas cards, Miriam Taney's wedding announcement, identifications, a travel itinerary, and the Christmas story "A Cheerful Giver" written by Miriam when she was eleven.
+Also included are 8 photo albums and additional photographs.
 One album has been disbound and boxed.
 The photos are mostly from travels around the world and family photos.

 Clifford A. Taney, Jr. (1899-1961) attended the U.S. Military Academy in 1920, but his military career ended following a leg injury shortly after his graduation.
 He received a law degree from the University of Minnesota Law School in 1924 and joined the Minneapolis law firm of Fowler, Carlson, Farber & Johnson (later Fowler, Youngquist, Farber, Taney, & Johnson), remaining there until his retirement in the mid-1950s.

 In 1926, he married Miriam McHugh Taney (1900-1971), a graduate of Smith College.
-A prolific art lecturer, she was active with the friends organization of the Minneapolis Institute of Art (MIA) and offered her voice to local radio program hosted by the MIA.
-With her husband, she traveled around the world and took photographs of Europe, Africa, Asia, South America, and numerous islands that primarily date before the outbreak of World War II.
+A prolific art lecturer, she was active with the friends organization of the Minneapolis Institute of Art and offered her voice to a local radio program hosted by the museum.
+With her husband, she traveled around the world and took photographs of Europe, Africa, Asia, South America, and numerous islands.

 4 boxes (4 boxes)